Skip to content

 Not always.
 Some lenders also consider income, repayment ability, and financial consistency instead of relying only on credit score.

-Which is easier to get a loan with: no credit or low credit?
+Which is more accessible for a loan: no credit or low credit?

 It depends on the situation.
 With no credit, lenders rely on your current income and financial activity.
 With low credit, they review past repayment patterns along with your present situation.
 In both cases, a stable income and clear repayment plan play an important role.